cpswarm/swarm_functions/kinematics_exchanger/README.md

   Whether to show the program output (`screen`) or to write it to a log file (`log`).

 ### Parameter Files
-In the `param` subdirectory there is the parameter file `swarm_kinematics_exchanger.yaml` that allows to configure the behavior of the `swarm_kinematics_exchanger` node.
+In the `param` subdirectory there is the parameter file `kinematics_exchanger.yaml` that allows to configure the behavior of the `kinematics_exchanger` node.
 It contains the following parameters:
 * `loop_rate` (real)
   The frequency in Hz at which to run the control loops.
 * `queue_size` (integer)